battleoverflow/chrome-install/README.md

 # Google Chrome Installer
 This bash script installs Google Chrome for you without the need of a browser.
 It also checks if Google Chrome is already installed on your system.

-This repository is explained more in-depth in my blog post here: https://blog.azazelm3dj3d.com/installing-google-chrome-on-kali-linux-using-bash-script/

 ## Usage

 Make sure the bash script has executable permissions.